 - Programmatic Accreditors - designed for specialized departments, programs, schools, or colleges within a university or institution that has already received accreditation.

 Applicant Tracking System - A software application that enables the electronic handling of recruitment needs.
-An ATS can be implemented or accessed online on an enterprise or small business level, depending on the needs of the company
+An ATS can be implemented or accessed online on an enterprise or small business level, depending on the needs of the company.

-Artifacts - Pictures, Videos, Files, other embedded content that comprises an entry
+Artifacts - Pictures, Videos, Files, other embedded content that comprises an entry.

 Authentic Assessment - the measurement of "intellectual accomplishments that are worthwhile, significant, and meaningful," as contrasted to multiple choice standardized tests.
-Can be devised by the teacher, or in collaboration with the student by engaging
+Can be devised by the teacher, or in collaboration with the student by engaging student voice.

-Authentic, Experiential, and Evidence-Based Learning (AAEEBL) - AAEEBL is an international professional association dedicated to supporting educational leaders committed to education transformation relevant to 21st century teachings and best known for promotion of ePortfolios as a high impact practice in higher education.
+Authentic, Experiential, and Evidence-Based Learning (AAEEBL) - AAEEBL is an international professional association dedicated to supporting educational leaders committed to education transformation relevant to 21st-century teachings and best known for promotion of ePortfolios as a high impact practice in higher education.

 Badges (Badging) - The practice of acquiring badges that represent an accomplishment, achievement, or skill acquisition - more granular than a formal degree, but helps to make incremental learning more visible.
 To see more info, click here.